Unit 22: Attempt I

 The line between subjectivism and objectivism is not always clear.
 Suppose that Ethan walks up to Paige, who is sitting at a bus stop, and asks her for change.
 Paige says that she does not have any change.
 Ethan asks her for change again, taking a step closer.
 He then shouts “Give me some money!” and gets very close to her face.
 When Paige still refuses, Ethan puts his hand in his coat as if to pull a weapon.
 At that moment, he is stopped by the police.
 Ethan later confesses that he intended to rob Paige.
 Subjectively, the mens rea requirement is satisfied: the court would look to Ethan’s confession and his demands for money as evidence of intent.
 Objectively, however, what to consider to determine mens rea is less clear.
-Obviously, Ethan’s confession is a subjective evidence of mens rea, and should not be considered, but what about his demands for money?
+Ethan’s confession is subjective evidence of mens rea, and should not be considered, but what about his demands for money?
 Would a third party observer wearing headphones across the street be able to tell that Ethan was about to rob Paige based solely on his body language?
 Are the demands for money an objective act or a subjective manifestation of intent?

 Utilitarians justify attempt liability in three ways.
 First, criminalizing attempts may specifically deter offenders.
 Second, attempt liability provides law enforcement a reason to intervene in order to prevent crime before it occurs.
 Third, relying on a subjectivist account, utilitarians argue that conduct designed to culminate in a crime demonstrates that the actor is disposed to criminal behavior in this instance and in other instances, and therefore needs to be punished to protect society.
 Utilitarians applying subjectivist theories equate punishment for attempt liability with punishment for the target offense, because nothing distinguishes the actor’s attempted conduct from the actor’s completed conduct except for luck.
 However, some utilitarians argue that incomplete attempts (as opposed to complete attempts) should carry less punishment than the target offense because an incomplete attempt is less demonstrative of a criminal disposition.
 They argue that the more steps the actor takes toward completing the crime, the more serious the actor is about his or her criminal intentions, and therefore the more blameworthy the actor.
 Another utilitarian argument is that punishing incomplete attempts less severely introduces a deterrent effect, since there is little incentive to stop once the actor has taken a “substantial step” if the incomplete attempt and the target offense are punished the same.